 - Accidents at work (ESAW) - until 2007 (hsw_acc7_work)

-- Work related accidents, health problems and hazardous exposure (source LFS) (hsw_apex)
+- Accidents at work and other work-related health problems (source LFS) (hsw_apex)

 - Work related health problems and accidental injuries - LFS 1999 (hsw_inj_pb)